couchbase/geocouch/README.md

 -------------------------------

 ### stale ###
 `stale=ok` is supported.
-The spatial index won't be rebuild even if new Documents were added.
+The spatial index won't be rebuilt even if new Documents were added.
 It works for normal spatial queries as well as for the spatial List functions.